Zilch123/AgentAssistance-RL/README.md

 Reinforcement learning Q Learning  Grid-World 8 directions.
+Change number of grids, position of trap, goal in the gridworld.py The Qtable_gridworld.ipynb is in raw unrefined stage, will upload a clean code in nearfuture.
 Simulated weighted assistance vs game score

 Here three different weights simulations results are shown,